lintool/guide/latex-pet-peeves.md

 + There is a difference between end-of-sentence spacing and intra-sentence spacing after a period.
 For example, `cat vs.\ dog` but `I like cats.
 She likes dogs.`

++ "Related work", **not** "related works".
+"Work" is a collective noun, like "sand".
+You don't say "sands".

++ Common noun-verb (note that in Latext this would be an en-dash) agreement issue: "number of sample increases", not "increase".
+The verb agrees with the head noun, which is number, singular in this case.

 + Cite a reference as `Lin et al.~\cite{Lin}`.
 Note `~` prevents ugly breaks.

 + **NEVER** *ever* begin a sentence with a citation. e.g., "[5] explored the use of..."